How Long Should A Makeout Last? Here's How Long You Should Kiss To Make Sparks Fly

 On the other hand, three minutes can definitely feel a bit more intense and sexy if you want to give them an ever-so-small sampling of what's to come without getting too hot and heavy.

-Four To Ten Minutes
+Four To 10 Minutes

 And if that isn't reason enough to keep things a bit wet, so to speak, research shows that testosterone released through saliva may have a pretty significant impact on choosing a suitable partner and igniting the female sex drive.
+Helen Fisher, a Biological Anthropologist from Rutgers University, told Wired there is "evidence saliva has testosterone in it," which, when transferred through kissing, could "trigger the sex drive in women."

 15 To 20 Minutes

 Now, for my marathon-maker-outers who could legit keep things going forever, 20 minutes might not sound all that long.
 But chances are, once you've reached the 20-minute mark, you both are going to be ready for a bit more action.
 Assuming there is some chemistry there, it's pretty unlikely that making out for this long will have any bad effects on your connection, so if you're both vibe-ing, then by all means, have at it.
+In fact, according to a 2013 Oxford University study of 900 adults on the importance of kissing, women and men who think of themselves as "attractive" rated kissing as being "important," so an extended makeout session might not be as out-there as you think.

 Just please remember to stay hydrated.
 Seriously.
 Especially if you've been drinking, making out with a dry, sandpaper tongue isn't cute.